Deleting posts automatically in Mastodon after a certain time period

 Choosing a good username on Mastodon and the Fediverse

-On the other hand, if there was an account that had a much more generic username such as @software@example.com, all that people would see of its address in posts would be @software which would be very unclear and unmemorable.
-A discussion would look like this: “Have you seen the latest release from @software?
-It’s very useful.”.
-People would have to click through the username each time to know who you are talking about.
+If it had a more generic username such as @software@example.com, all that people would see of its address in posts would be @software, and it’s not clear who is being talked about.
+A discussion using it would look like this: “Have you seen the latest release from @software?”.
+People would have to click on the username each time to find out who they are, because so many other accounts have a similar username.

 Don’t use dots / full stops / periods in usernames